 Appointments are generally scheduled on Mondays, Tuesdays, Thursdays,and Fridays.
 Evening appointments are available and new patients are welcome.
 A receptionist is usually available to schedule appointments after 8:00 a.m. on the days we are open and can be called at (231) 773-3258.

-During the Coronavirus outbreak, we are seeing new and established patients primarily via telehealth.
-See the Announcements page for further information
+During the Coronavirus pandemic, we are seeing new and established patients primarily via telehealth.
+See the Announcements page for further information, including help on solving problems with telehealth.

 Our office is located at 1762 E. Oak Avenue behind the Muskegon General Campus of Mercy General Health Partners (near US 31 and Apple Avenue):